 In some cases where large wounds are involved, skin grafting is performed to try to aid the healing process.
 With large wounds, proud flesh often leaves a hairless scar that will crack and bleed.
 Skin grafting improves the healing of these large wounds by decreasing scar tissue.
 This also leaves an area that is more cosmetically appealing.

 Although not a common complication, there is a small risk that a sarcoid could develop.
 A sarcoid occurs when the scar tissue changes its characteristics to become a benign skin tumor.
 While not common, it has been reported and is occasionally seen in association with proud flesh.

-by Brad Jackman, DVM, MS, Diplomate ACVS, surgeon at Pioneer Equine Hospital located in Oakdale, California.
+Brad Jackman, DVM, MS, Diplomate ACVS, is a surgeon at Pioneer Equine Hospital in Oakdale, California.

 Courtesy of the AAEP

 The images below by Jill Dickie show the injury and healing process of proud flesh over a year.

 “The horse was found on January 2, 2011, lying down, given up really.
 He was being grazed elsewhere and his owner unknowingly took me to purchase him and this is how we found him!